mackelab/amortized-decision-making/README.md

-# loss-calibration
+# Loss Calibration for sbi

-Thesis on "Loss Calibrated Simulation-Based Inference"
+Repository for the master thesis on "Loss Calibration for Simulation-Based Inference" by Mila